myyang/django-pb-model/README.rst

             return "Username: {a.email}, passowrd: {a.password}".format(a=self)

 By above settings, you can covert between django model and protobuf easily.
+For example:

 .. code:: python